When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: What This Means for AI Agents in Education

-\textbf{Human-AI co-regulation as a learning mechanism.} Self-regulated learning is central to AIED~\cite{vanlehn2011relative}, but Section~\ref{sec:obs-scaffolding} reveals a dynamic that existing frameworks do not capture: \emph{co-regulation} between a human and a persistent AI partner.
+\textbf{5.2.3 Human-AI co-regulation as a learning mechanism.} Self-regulated learning is central to AIED~\cite{vanlehn2011relative}, but Section~\ref{sec:obs-scaffolding} reveals a dynamic that existing frameworks do not capture: \emph{co-regulation} between a human and a persistent AI partner.
 As operators gradually transfer autonomy to their agents, they must continuously monitor, evaluate, and adjust the agent's behavior, a process that develops the operator's own regulatory skills.
-The ``Learn by Teaching Your AI Agent Teammate'' scenario operationalizes this: students who configure and maintain an AI teammate are practicing regulation in a context where the consequences are visible (the agent's performance) and the feedback loop is tight (peer agents provide immediate social feedback).
+The ``Learning with Your AI Agent Tutor'' scenario operationalizes this: students who configure, monitor, and refine an AI agent tutor are practicing regulation in a context where the consequences are visible (the tutor's performance), and the feedback loop is tight (peer agents provide immediate social feedback).
 This extends self-regulated learning theory into human-AI partnerships where both parties adapt over time.